 The following is a sped up look at another example of growing by grace.
 It is an example of how we grow cognitively while learning multiplication.
 These are the seven grace steps: 1) We are typically expected to learn time tables during school (the prophetic seed is given).
 2) We are in an environment that supplies flash cards, pencils, paper, or whatever tools are needed.
 3) A teacher begins teaching and we practice and practice starting with the factors 0 & 1 then onto increasing difficulty with higher numbers.
 4) We are told that a test will come at a particular time to test us, meanwhile 2) and 3) are still going on with the expectation that we need to be prepared for a certain time ahead.
 5) The test comes, we pass, and we can declare ourselves as a person who knows time tables.
 6) Outside of the learning environment, we are in a situation where we are aware, by ourselves, it is easier to count by 2's, 5's, or 10's when called to pick up a large number of things or counting our money.
 We have applied multiplication in a practical manner and utilized it outside of the classroom and applied it in a way we had not done before.
 7) We now are available to use our multiplication skills in a variety of ways.
+We produce multiplication fruit that we eat or for others to eat.
 The next prophetic seed would be to go into division.

-We can see by the example that we do not loose what we had.
+We can see by the example that we do not lose what we had.
 We do not forget how to add just because we now can multiply.
 But we can now use them both together and apart from each other.
 Sometimes we do not pass the test.
 And in those cases the Holy Spirit may provide a new prophetic seed to go back to the beginning of the cycle if it is God's will.
 The retaking part is offered before a person has been given the title of “knowing multiplication tables.”
 Evil men enjoy giving titles, false glory, without the grace of God's Holy Spirit growth process, which result in only temporal titles that have limited use.
 Grace is everywhere around us and works within us.
 It is externally and internally available to us by God.
 It only goes away or is diminished at our own choosing.
 Now that we have a better understanding of God's grace and how it is an operation of the Holy Spirit's labours, let us read a couple of verses:

 8 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: 9 Not of works, lest any man should boast.
 (Ephesians 2:8-9)